 In fact, it's never too early to start teaching kids about money, financial experts say.

-Visa Canada's head of corporate and public affairs.
-"If we start teaching kids the value of budgeting and spending wisely from an early age, we are helping equip them to make smarter decisions as they grow up."Financial literacy is an important life skill," says ,
+"Financial literacy is an important life skill," says Melissa Cassar, Visa Canada's head of corporate and public affairs.
+"If we start teaching kids the value of budgeting and spending wisely from an early age, we are helping equip them to make smarter decisions as they grow up.

 "In Canada, financial literacy is not a compulsory school subject," she adds, "so parents need to make sure that they are helping their children learn the basics of financial management."